Jason Dourisseau: Early life

+College career

+Dourisseau played four seasons of college basketball for the Nebraska Cornhuskers.
+Dourisseau chose Nebraska over Creighton, Iowa State and Saint Louis.
+He was named to the First-Team Academic All-Big 12 twice, in 2004 and 2005.

 Professional career

 In the 2006–07 season, Dourisseau started his career with Neckar Riesen Ludwigsburg.
 He reached the Basketball Bundesliga Finals with Ludwigsburg in his first season.
 In the 2007–08 season, he finished 12th with the team.

 In the 2008–09 season, Dourisseau played with KR Basket of the Icelandic Úrvalsdeild karla.
 Over the season, Dourisseau averaged 16.7 points and 7.6 rebounds per game, while winning the Icelandic Championship and the Company Cup with KR.

 For the 2009–10 season, Dourisseau signed with GasTerra Flames of the Dutch Basketball League (DBL).
 In his first season, he won the Dutch championship.
 In his second season, he played in the Euroleague qualifying rounds with Flames.
 The team was eliminated in the first preliminary round against Russian side UNICS.
 In the 2013–14 season, after Dourisseau won his second Dutch championship, GasTerra Flames announced that one of the stands in home arena MartiniPlaza would be named after him as the "Jason Dourisseau Tribune" (English: Jason Dourisseau Stand).

 In the 2014 offseason, Dourisseau signed with s.Oliver Baskets of the ProA, the second tier of basketball in Germany.

 On 21 July 2015, Dourisseau returned to Donar, by signing a 2-year deal with the club.
 In 2017, Dourisseau signed for three more seasons with Donar.
 He won his fifth DBL championship again in 2018.
 On 22 June 2020, Donar announced the club and Dourisseau were parting ways.

 On October 23, 2021, Donar officially retired Dourisseau's number 8.
 He became just the second player to have his jersey retired at Donar, after Martin de Vries.

 On March 1, 2023, Dourisseau came out of retirement at age 39 when he signed for Aris Leeuwarden for the remainder of the BNXT League season.
+Coming off the bench, Dourisseau averaged 5.0 points and 3.0 rebounds in his nine games for Aris.

+Coaching career

+Before 2024–25 season, he started his coaching career and signed with Donar of the BNXT League as an assistant coach.

+After a 3–8 start to the season and a 17th place ranking in the BNXT League, head coach Andrej Štimac was released, and Dourisseau was named the interim head coach for the remainder of the 2024–25 season.
+On June 12, 2025, Dourisseau extended his contract with one more season.